img

 The trail winds along the edge of the massive Khumbu Glacier.
 You will be walking over rocky moraine and glacial debris.
 While the distance isn't long, the high altitude makes every step feel significant.

 Arrival at Gorak Shep: We aim to reach Gorak Shep in time for lunch.
 This small settlement is the final stopping point before Everest Base camp.
-Your guide will secure rooms in one of the local lodges.
 After a warm lunch and plenty of fluids, at Gorakshap restaurant, we will trek continue ascend to Kala Patthar alt.
 5,545m.

-After breakfastr at Labuche trek to Dzongla for Cho La pass and Gokyo valley.
+After breakfast at Labuche trek to Dzongla for Cho La pass and Gokyo valley.
 Today we will take pack lunch, between Labuche to Dzongla, there are not any Tea House.

 The first pass Cho La (5,420m): Today is a demanding but rewarding 8 to 9-hour journey as you cross your first high pass.
 After an early breakfast, depart with your packed lunch and plenty of fluids.
 The trail leads you past the stunning Lake before beginning a gradual ascent toward the Cho La pass.